 Attacks on websites happen all the time.
 It is easy for criminals to look for vulnerabilities in your website’s code and to try to gain access to a control panel.
 A quick look at the stats for your website will almost certainly show a large number of hits on files such as wp-login.php and xmlrpc.php from lots of different IP addresses – even if your website doesn’t run WordPress.
 Most of these requests are malicious.

 It is usually obvious when your website has been compromised.
-Often, hacked websites redirect users to some dodgy website or show malicious content.
+Often, hacked websites redirect users to a dodgy website or show malicious content.
 Sometimes, though, compromised websites are more difficult to spot.
-For instance, if an attacker manages to install a crypto-miner you might only notice that the website is very slow.
+For instance, if an attacker manages to install a crypto-miner you might only notice that your website is very slow.